-Rugby Town Girls FC takes its safeguarding policy very seriously, we continue to train & update our coaches, club officials & volunteers in all aspects of safeguarding at our award winning 35 acre football facility, providing a safe, secure & clean environment for children to enjoy their football.
+Rugby Town Girls FC takes its safeguarding policy very seriously and safety is very important to us.
+We continue to train & update our coaches, club officials & volunteers in all aspects of safeguarding at our award winning 35 acre football facility, providing a safe, secure & clean environment for children to enjoy their football.

 FA Safeguarding procedures and guidelines booklet is provided by the FA.
 Rugby Town coaches & volunteers have read these guidelines and it may also assist parents/carers to read the contents too.